 - Strangling on a mini-blind cord that was too long and too close to the crib

 - Strangling between bars on a crib or adult bed that were too far apart

-To reduce infant deaths from SIDS, suffocation, or strangulation, the Oklahoma State Department of Health encourages using safe sleep strategies for your baby.
+To reduce sleep-related infant deaths, the Oklahoma State Department of Health encourages using safe sleep recommendations listed.

 National Safe to Sleep Campaign Materials

 Video Offers Ways to Reduce Sudden Infant Death Syndrome